workingDog/Gpsd4Scala/readme.md

       }
     }

-There are a few example collectors (in the collector directory).
+There are a few example collectors in the collector directory.
 The FileLogger simply records all data to a text file.
+Note that this collector needs to have the CloseCollectors message sent to it (via the linker) to close the file.

 The GoogleEarthCollector example shows the location in Google Earth as a placemark.
 Note this collector depends on [scalakml](https://github.com/workingDog/scalakml) and